vietwillnguyen/vietwillnguyen.github.io/content/about.md

 # About Me

 Hey, I'm Viet William-Quoc Nguyen.
-I am a professional software engineer with over 5 years of experience across the stack, from embedded to full-stack and automation based projects.
-My experience in fast paced startup culture exposed me to each part of software product development, everything from concept, prototype, development, testing, and deployment.
-I have spent most of my professional career in the Bay Area California, exposing me to the best tech-industry practices.
-My specialization has been in embedded, full-stack and automation based projects.
+I'm a software engineer with 5+ years building embedded and full-stack systems across startups in the Bay Area and as a technical co-founder.
+I've worked on everything from FAA-regulated drone systems to freight logistics platforms, taking products from concept through deployment.

-I am also the founder of [Vietnam Hearts](https://www.facebook.com/vietnamhearts), a volunteer collective providing an educational, positive, and fun environment for disadvantaged children in Ho Chi Minh City.
-Founded just in 2025 and in under a year, I launched a grassroots educational organization, raising over $3000, recruiting over 100 volunteers through meetups and social media to serve over 80+ disadvantaged children in Vietnam.
+I'm also the founder of [Vietnam Hearts](https://www.facebook.com/vietnamhearts), a volunteer collective providing educational programs for disadvantaged children in Ho Chi Minh City.
+Since founding it in early 2025, I've raised over $3,000 and mobilized 100+ volunteers to serve 80+ children.

-I always look to create meaningful work, and work on things that matter.
-If that aligns with you, <a href="/contact/">let's get in touch</a>.
+I'm driven by work that matters; whether it's building technology or creating opportunities for others.
+If that resonates with you, <a href="/contact/">let's get in touch</a>.

 ---